AdCazzum/fischietto/readme.md

-# Fischetto
+# Fischietto

 ## Introduction

-For the **Fischetto project**, the goal is to dimostrate a real world **needed** zero-knowledge (ZK) based platform leveraging the Aztec network and Fhenix technologies.
+For the **Fischietto project**, the goal is to dimostrate a real world **needed** zero-knowledge (ZK) based platform leveraging the Aztec network and Fhenix technologies.
 The purpose is to create a privacy-centric whistleblowing application that ensures both confidentiality and verifiability of the reports, while enhancing the security and anonymity of the whistleblower.

 ## W3PN - Pagency Framework